The Daring Gourmet

 teriyaki tofu recipe vegetarian vegan gluten free best crispy oven baked

-If you’ve never been a fan of tofu I can understand, because I don’t care for it either.Ā It’s the texture.Ā BUT I’ve found a workaround for the texture issue that uses a simple method of tossing the tofu with a little oil and cornstarch and baking it in the oven.Ā That simple process turns that otherwise squishy stuff into delightfully crispy-chewy nuggets that have a great texture and hold up well under the sauce without becoming soggy.
+If you’ve never been a fan of tofu I can understand, it’s something of an acquired taste.
+For most people it’s largely a texture thing.
+But if you fall into that camp I’ve found a workaround for the texture issue that I think will change your mind.
+It uses a simple method of tossing the tofu with a little oil and cornstarch and baking it in the oven.
+That process turns that otherwise squishy stuff into delightfully crispy-chewy nuggets that have a great texture and hold up well under the sauce without becoming soggy.
+This tofu teriyaki recipe really showcases those yummy tofu nuggets.

 This vegan teriyaki tofu is also gluten free if you use tamari, something we recommend over soy sauce anyway because it has a richer, more complex flavor.